Inference for Median and a Generalization of HulC: Width Analysis

 \subsection{Width analysis under standard assumptions}

 To begin with, we assume that the underlying distribution function $F$ is differentiable at the population median $\theta_0$ with $F'(\theta_0)>0$.
-This a standard assumption under which one can obtain the Bahadur representation for the sample median (See \cite{bahadur1966note} and \cite{ghosh1971new} for details).
-Under this assumption, we have the following theorem.
-As mentioned before, Section 2.6.3 of~\cite{serfling2009approximation} essentially contains this result. \begin{theorem} Let $X_1,X_2,...,X_n \stackrel{iid}{\sim} F$.
-Assume that $F$ is continuously differentiable at the population median $\theta_0$ with $F'(\theta_0)>0$.
-Then for any $\alpha\in[0, 1]$, as $n\to\infty$,
+This is a standard assumption under which one can obtain the Bahadur representation for the sample median~\citep{bahadur1966note,ghosh1971new}.
+Under this assumption, \citet[Section 2.6.3]{serfling2009approximation} shows that the width ratio $\mathrm{WR}_{n,\alpha} \stackrel{P}{\rightarrow} 1$ as $n \rightarrow \infty$.
+For completeness, we provide the details in \Cref{thm:bahadur_asump} (in the Appendix).

-Hence, the width of $\widehat{\mathrm{CI}}_{n,\alpha}$ defined in \eqref{eq:rewritten-CI} is asymptotically equal to the width of the Wald confidence interval of the median. \end{theorem}